-Something truly terrifying happened as we spotted this particular two-seater at last summer’s Summit Racing Goodguys Nationals.
+Something truly terrifying happened as we spotted this particular two-seater at a Summit Racing Goodguys Nationals a while back.

 …We couldn’t immediately identify its make or model.